waveform80/picamera/docs/fov.rst

 :attr:`~PiCamera.analog_gain` attribute (the corresponding :attr:`~PiCamera.digital_gain` is simply post-processing which we'll cover later).
-However, there's an obvious issue: how is this gain "analog" if we're dealing with simple digital photon counts?
+However, there's an obvious issue: how is this gain "analog" if we're dealing with digital photon counts?

 Time to reveal the first lie: the sensor elements are not simple digital counters but are in fact analog components that build up charge as more photons